apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 There is now an option `fs.s3a.directory.marker.retention` which controls how markers are managed when new files are created

-*Default* `delete`: a request is issued to delete any parental directory markers whenever a file or directory is created.
+1.`delete`: a request is issued to delete any parental directory markers whenever a file or directory is created.

-*New* `keep`: No delete request is issued.
+2. `keep`: No delete request is issued.
 Any directory markers which exist are not deleted.
 This is *not* backwards compatible

-*New* `authoritative`: directory markers are deleted _except for files created in "authoritative" directories_.
+3. `authoritative`: directory markers are deleted _except for files created in "authoritative" directories_.
 This is backwards compatible _outside authoritative directories_.

-Until now, the notion of an "authoritative" directory has only been used as a performance optimization for deployments where it is known that all applications were using the same S3Guard metastore when writing and reading data.
-In such a deployment, if it is also known that all applications are using a compatible version of the s3a connector, then they can switch to the higher-performance mode for those specific directories.

-Only the default setting, `fs.s3a.directory.marker.retention = delete` is compatible with every shipping Hadoop releases.
+The setting, `fs.s3a.directory.marker.retention = delete` is compatible with every shipping Hadoop release; that of `keep` compatible with all releases since 2021

-##  <a name="s3guard"></a> Directory Markers and S3Guard
+##  <a name="s3guard"></a> Directory Markers and Authoritative paths

 The now-deleted S3Guard feature included the concept of "authoritative paths";